poirier/cheat/vue.rst

 .. warning:: But I haven't tested that the setter gets invoked when prop.subprop is changed, or does v-model just update the object in place.
 I'd guess the latter.

-* If you need to access something from a template that isn't already part of the component's data or methods, just import it and stick it into ``.data``.
+* If you need to access something from a template, and it isn't already part of the component's data or methods, just import it and stick it into ``.data``.
 E.g.::